Warehouse / Distribution

 In two separate transactions, Wharton Industrial, in conjunction with an institutional partner, orchestrated the acquisition of two warehouse properties that primarily cater to the fine art and antiques industries.
 The purchases resulted in Wharton Industrial having a virtual monopoly on the art storage market in midtown Manhattan.
 A comprehensive renovation program for both properties was undertaken.
 Debt financing for both acquisitions was provided by Prudential Mortgage Company.
 Total capitalization of the two transactions exceeded $80 million.

 New York Metropolitan Area Self Storage Portfolio

-An affiliate of Wharton Equity, in partnership with an institutional investor, acquired a portfolio of approximately 6,500 self-storage units from an affiliate of GE.
+An affiliate of Wharton Industrial, Wharton Storage, in partnership with an institutional investor, acquired a portfolio of approximately 6,500 self-storage units from an affiliate of GE.
 Located in the New York metropolitan area, the facilities required extensive renovations and were repositioned as "The Storage Company" with a new logo and brand identity.
 The transaction was financed with an acquisition loan from UBS Real Estate Investments, Inc. and equity was provided by a major institutional investor.
-After successfully repositioning the assets, Wharton Equity sold the portfolio to an affiliate of Northwestern Mutual Life for approximately $56 million.
+After successfully repositioning the assets, Wharton Industrial sold the portfolio to an affiliate of Northwestern Mutual Life for approximately $56 million.

 Aggregation of Self-Storage Properties in the Hamptons, New York

-Wharton Equity assembled a portfolio of over 2,200 self-storage units from different sellers across three properties located in the Hamptons, New York.
-While in control of over 80% of the self-storage units in a high barrier-to- entry market, Wharton Equity, who managed the properties and handled the integration of the assets, significantly raised rents and re-branded the facilities.
+An affiliate of Wharton Industrial, Wharton Storage, assembled a portfolio of over 2,200 self-storage units from different sellers across three properties located in the Hamptons, New York.
+While in control of over 80% of the self-storage units in a high barrier-to- entry market, Wharton Industrial, who managed the properties and handled the integration of the assets, significantly raised rents and re-branded the facilities.
 The portfolio was ultimately sold to a NYSE REIT.